-- The catch in the French zone of the Kerguelen Plateau, which is believed to come from the same stock, is not explicitly accounted for in the assessment, other than through its influence on the results of the annual RSTS. - There is no accepted assessment for the whole stock, particularly one that includes the whole of the Kerguelen Plateau. - The relative contribution of recruitment from spawning activity in French and Australian zones is uncertain. - The forecast biomass trend which suggests stocks will decline to below target levels. - The standardized CPUE for trawling is at historically low levels and the CASAL model does not fit the trend well (Figure 3).
+- There is no accepted assessment for the whole stock, particularly one that includes the whole of the Kerguelen Plateau. - The relative contribution of recruitment from spawning activity in French and Australian zones is uncertain. - The forecast biomass trend from the Australian assessment which suggests stocks will decline to below target levels, but remains above limit levels. - The standardized CPUE for trawling by Australian vessels is at historically low levels and the CASAL model does not fit the trend well (Figure7).
 It is noted, however, that commercial CPUE (even when standardized) is likely to be a less robust indicator of toothfish abundance than that obtained from the RSTS. - The RSTS does not cover waters deeper than 1000m (although the fishery does extend to these depths) or the part of the stock in the French Zone (where it is also fished) which reduces, to an unknown extent, the ability of the survey to provide a robust index on the status of the stock as a whole.